cian6390/slack/README.md

     ->usersLookupByEmail($email);
 ```

-> Note that if you get SlackMethod, InteractiveMessage from LaravelServiceProvider
+> Note that if you get SlackMethod, InteractiveMessage from LaravelServiceProvider,
-> then you don't need call `setToken` before api call.
+> you don't need to call `setToken` before api call.

 ### IncomingWebhook

-This is an example for sending basic incoming webhook.
+This is an example for sending a basic incoming webhook.
-For more complex scenario you will need to use `BlockBuilder` or `AttachmentBuilder`
+For more complex scenarios you will need to use `BlockBuilder` or `AttachmentBuilder`.

 ```php
 use Cian\Slack\IncomingWebhook;